-Like recursive subpatterns, a "subroutine" call is always treated as an atomic group.
+Like recursive subpatterns, a subroutine call is always treated as an atomic group.
 That is, once it has matched some of the subject string, it is never reentered, even if it contains untried alternatives and there is a subsequent matching failure.
+Any capturing parentheses that are set during the subroutine call revert to their previous values afterwards.

 When a subpattern is used as a subroutine, processing options such as caseindependence are fixed when the subpattern is defined.
 They cannot be changed for different calls.
 For example, consider this pattern: